 What is a crown hair transplant?

-A crown hair transplant is an FUE hair transplant procedure that involves the surgical removal of individual hair follicles from donor areas found on the back and sides of the head that are extracted and transferred to the affected crown area.
+A crown hair transplant is an FUE hair transplant procedure that involves the surgical removal of individual hair follicles from donor areas found on the back and sides of the head and re-implantation of these follicles to the affected crown area.

 How to tell if your hair is thinning at the crown